-If the AckStatus is {error, Reason}, it is indicating that the acknowledgement not was delivered, but there is no point in waiting any longer for it to arrive.
-This happens either when the reply\timer eventually times out or when the user has explicitly cancelled the wait (megaco:cancel/2).
+If the AckStatus is {error, Reason}, it is an indication that the acknowledgement or even the reply (for which this is an acknowledgement) was not delivered, but there is no point in waiting any longer for it to arrive.
+This happens when:

+reply\timer The reply\timer eventually times out.